Check if a goods movement reference is valid

-From January until July 2021, if hauliers are moving goods from the EU to Great Britain, they only need a goods movement reference number if they are moving goods under transit.
+From January until July 2021, if hauliers are moving goods from the EU to Great Britain (England, Wales and Scotland), they only need a goods movement reference number if they are moving goods under the Common Transit Convention.

-Hauliers may also need to use a goods movement reference for Northern Ireland to Great Britain movements (for example a transit movement).
+Hauliers may also need to use a goods movement reference for specific Northern Ireland to Great Britain movements (for example a movement under the Common Transit Convention).

 Last updated 16 February 2021 + show all updates